walidsj/toolujian/README.md

 * [Features](#features)
 * [Screenshots](#screenshots)

-In the latest release, this tool includes update with an extensible and more modern javascript framework named Vue.js, replaces the former javascript library JQuery that implemented well before to this tool at earlier version.
-That replacement of course doesn't cause the application lose its functions because it is properly ported.
+In the latest release, this tool includes update with an extensible and more modern javascript framework named Vue.js, replaces the former javascript library JQuery that implemented well before to this tool in the earlier version.
+That replacement of course didn't cause the application lose its functions because it was properly ported.
 It also includes a new notification feature using Toastify plugin (3rd party Vue.js plugin).

 This tool currently supports Progressive Web App (PWA) so it can be installed via browser application (such as Chrome, Firefox, Opera, UC Browsers, etc) on various types of desktop and mobile OS systems.
 The PWA plugin (contain service worker and cache management) it uses is PWA Builder plugin which converted from the former plugin called UpUp.js as an alternative.
 The visual appearance has also been improved to be nicer and aesthetic by changing the navbar, header, and footer.